craftcms/shopify/README.md

 Each time you open an `ngrok` tunnel, you get a new public URL, and Shopify will be unable to deliver webhooks.
 This means that you may accumulate broken subscriptions over the course of development.
-In the control panel, we only display the webhooks relevant to the _current_ environment—or, more accurately, those with a `uri` matching the resolved webhook URL (which can be influenced by the `SHOPIFY_WEBHOOKS_BASE_URL` variable).
+In the control panel, we only display the webhooks relevant to the _current_ environment—or, more accurately, those with a `uri` matching the resolved webhook URL (which can be influenced by the `SHOPIFY_PUBLIC_DEV_URL` variable).

 You can delete individual webhooks from the control panel, or by using the [CLI GraphQL playground](#graphql-playground)…